How LaborAudit Works

 Screen

-See the full cross-agency enforcement profile: WHD wage theft cases, NLRB unfair labor practice filings, OSHA safety inspections and violations, and SEC EDGAR corporate linkages — all on one screen.
+See the full cross-agency enforcement profile: WHD wage theft cases, NLRB unfair labor practice filings, OSHA safety inspections, SEC EDGAR corporate linkages, and state AG enforcement actions — all on one screen with SERI risk scoring.

 View the dashboard